 What does St. Paul mean in the Second Reading when he states to the Romans: “You are not in the flesh”?
-Obviously, no one would deny that each Christian making his way through life on this earth journeys within a human body.
+Obviously, no one would deny that each Christian making his way through life on this earth journeys within, or through, a human body.
 We all live with flesh and blood.
 The human body is an essential part of making one’s pilgrimage through life.

 But when St. Paul insists that “You are not in the flesh”, he’s shifting attention to the principle by which the pilgrim can bring focus to his earthly life.
 That is to ask the following: is gratification of the flesh’s five senses the motivating principle for the pilgrim’s choices?
 Or does that pilgrim live “in the spirit”, meaning that his choices seek to allow the Holy Spirit to rule—to give order and aim—to the pilgrim’s journey?

 What that heresy ignores is that “in the beginning”, God created the heavens and the earth and everything within them, both visible and invisible.
-Within the first chapter of Genesis, we hear that God “looked at everything He had made, and found it very good” [Gn 1:31].
+Within the first chapter of Genesis, we hear that God “looked at everything He had made, and found it very good” [Genesis 1:31].
 Material things cannot be made evil.
 Only persons and their actions can be evil, by putting last things first.
 Material things are among the last that matter in life, because they will not last.
-Knowing this truth and ordering one’s choices according to it foster humility, disposing oneself to abiding more fully in God.
+Knowing this truth and ordering one’s choices according to it foster humility, disposing oneself to abiding “in the spirit”, which is to say, abiding more fully in God.